alchitry/alchitry.github.io/content/news/alchitry-labs-v2-beta.md

 inline_language = "lucid"
 +++

-Alchitry Labs V2.0.14 is now released and with it the status of the project changes from preview to beta!
+Alchitry Labs V2.0.14 is now released, and with it the status of the project changes from preview to beta!

 ![Alchitry Labs V2.0.14 Beta](https://cdn.alchitry.com/labs-v2/alchitry-labs-2.0.14-beta.png)